jsadaa/lelabocollectif.fr/README.md

 More features will come, like comments section and the possibility to add pictures and files to each posts.
 I also have to rework the design and responsive design.

-The developpment of this project allowed me to learn coding, espacially CSS, PHP and MySQL.
+The developpment of this project allowed me to learn coding, especially CSS, PHP and MySQL.
 No frameworks here, i wanted to learn pure basic languages first.

-I starded coding 2 month ago and i love it.
-I'm officialy starting studying it in october but i'm already taking courses online.

 I hope you'll like it.